hengshuaiyao/HengshuaiYao.github.io/README.md

 ## Welcome!

 Hi, My name is Hengshuai Yao.
-Current I am working at Huawei Canada leading a team of 13 developing RL and DL robotics.
+Current I am working at Huawei Canada leading a team of 13 developing RL and DL based robots.
 Before that, I was building an AI system for NCSoft in California.
 When doing my Ph.D at University of Alberta (2008--2014), I was working with Csaba Szepesvari, Rich Sutton, Dale Schuurmans, Davood Rafiei, Shalabh Bhatnagar and Chihoon Lee.

 ## Research